 The association convinced the City to buy the property that surrounds the Painted Rocks thus defeating a 16-home development.
-The land remains as open space, with volunteers working monthly to restore the native habitat.
+The land remains as open space, with volunteers working monthly to restore the native habitat and reduce fire risk.

 - Castle Canyon (2006)

 The land bordered by Castle Drive on the east and Mastlands Drive/Larry Lane on the west was at one time 30 acres threatened by a huge development.
 Two neighbors each purchased 10 acre portions, leaving the last 10 acres open to development.
 In 1999, the developer proposed 17 homes.
 The association went into high gear, gathering environmentalists, slope engineers and attorneys to fight what would have been a very dangerous development.
-In 2006, we emerged triumphant, with the City agreeing to purchase 8 acres open space, which included all but 4 lots— two at the top of the canyon and two on the southern side near Castle Park Way.
-Thanks to Measure K funds, the 8 acres are now part of Joaquin Miller Park.
-The Joaquin Miller study group assessed the area in great detail and determined it should be left as wild, open space after considering such options as basketball courts, tot lots and picnic areas.
+In 2006, we emerged triumphant, with the City agreeing to purchase 8 acres as open space, which is now part of Joaquin Miller Park.

 Staying in touch is both our highest priority and our biggest expense.
 We've grown our communication infrastructure from mimeographed letters and labels into a 21st century operation.